orchetect/MIDIKit/Sources/MIDIKit/Documentation.docc/MIDIManager-Removing-Ports-and-Connections.md

-# Removing Ports and Managed Connections
+# Removing Ports and Connections

 ## Remove Individual Virtual Port or Connection